-STARX was started in the Spring of 2015 by students at the University of Michigan's College of Engineering with the goal of designing and building a powered exoskeleton which could augment the strength of a healthy adult.
-To accomplish this, our high-level plan is to first design a strength-augmenting upper-body exoskeleton, then design a load-bearing leg exoskeleton, and finally integrate the two into a full suit.
+STARX was launched in the Spring of 2015 by students at the University of Michigan's College of Engineering with the vision of designing and building a powered exoskeleton that could augment the strength of a healthy adult.
+Our high-level plan is to design a load-bearing leg exoskeleton, then design a strength-augmenting upper-body exoskeleton.
+We would then integrate the two into a full suit.
 We are currently a team of approximately 25 students from a multitude of disciplines.

 From left to right: Kevin Rabideau, Niraj Patel, Anne Gu

 Design defines us!
 There's nothing better than coming together as a team to rack our brains and innovate the solutions of tomorrow one step at a time.
 Our goal is not only to build the best exoskeleton, but also to build the best engineers, designers, and leaders.
 Feel free to reach out to anyone on the team at any time with ideas to improve our processes, culture, or anything else!

 Over the 2022-2023 academic year, we hope to: